aicore/Core-Analytics-Server/README.md

 changes for the new configuration to take effect.
 This will help reduce unintended config changes.

 ## Config fields
-1. `configVersion` : The version number for run time configuration as discussed above.
+1. `configVersion` : The version number for run time configuration.
+Increase the version number after you made your config file changes for the new configuration to take effect.
+This will help reduce unintended config changes.
 2. `webStatusApisEnabled` : `true/false` to enable or disable web dashboard
 3. `systemGenerated` : The properties in this object are system generated and read only.
 It is used by the analytics server to communicate about the config changes to the user.